 - Rub the balloon on your hair and your child’s hair vigorously for a few seconds.

 - Pull the balloon away from your head slowly and watch the hair stand straight up!

 - Either stand in front of your child while you do it so they can see, or do it together in front of a mirror so they can see their own hair stand up.

 You and your child can have a great time testing out whether or not certain objects float on water.
 This can be done super easily with just a few household items.

 - A big container or bucket of water — not too full, but enough so things can sink

 - Floating items – e.g. a cork, a bottle cap, a scrap of paper, a feather, a leaf, an empty plastic bottle etc.

 - Sinking items – e.g. a rock or stone, a coin, a spoon, a plastic bottle filled with water etc.

 - Lay all of the objects out beside the bucket of water — but mix up the order of sinking and floating.

 - Have your child guess which things they think will float and which will sink.

-- One at a time, let your child drop each item into the bucket (trying not to make any splashy mess!)
+- One at a time, let your child drop each item into the bucket.

 How much air is in your lungs?